yuanliuddd/lab-express-basic-auth/readme.md

 - **username**: must be unique in our application, and will identify each user
 - **password**: must be encrypted (you can use the `bcryptjs` npm package).

-To complete this first iteration, you have to create the model as well as corresponding routes, and the views.
+To complete this first iteration, you have to create the model as well as corresponding routes.

 ## Iteration 2 | Login

-Once the user has signed up, he/she should be able to authenticate themselves.
-This means the user should be able to login to the application.
-Your assignment in this iteration is to create corresponding routes as well as the views to let them log in to the application.
+Once the user has signed up, they should be able to authenticate themselves.
+This means the user should be able to log into the application.
+Your assignment in this iteration is to create corresponding routes to let them log into the application.

+As you know, it is not enough just to allow users to log in.
+Users should be able to maintain their "presence" in the application.
+For this we need to send them a token for future requests.
-As you know, it is not enough just to allow users to login.
-Users should be able to maintain their "presence" in the application (stay logged in when going from a page to a page, after the refresh), and for that, there should be the user(s) in the session.
-You have learned that you can use the `express-session` and `connect-mongo` npm packages to create a session.
+You have learned that you can use the `jwt` npm packages to create a JWT.

 ## Iteration 3 | Protected Routes